Topics in String Theory and Quantum Gravity: Other developments and conclusions

-We finally turn to some of the exciting recent work on String Black Holes.
-It is well known that in GR, collapsing matter, under certain conditions generates black holes.
-The singularties in the space-time metric are supposed to always come with a horizon (Cosmic Censorship Hypothesis).
-A property of classical black holes is to come with no hair \cite{Hawking-Ellis}.
-The only parameters which characterize a static black hole are its mass, angular momentum and charge.
-Any other attribute of the matter which collapses to form it dissapears.
-This obviously provides a rather efficient mechanism to violate global symmetries like baryon number.
-In the mid seventies Hawking made the momentous discovery that black holes radiate with a thermal spectrum whose temperature is inversely proportional to its mass \cite{Hawking1}.
-Thus, unlike better known thermodynamics systems it heats up as it radiates.
-The thermal nature of the radiation found by Hawking lead him to assert that black holes produce an inherent loss of quantum coherence \cite{Hawking-coher}.
-This has generated a big controversy in the last fifteen years.
-The computations carried out by Hawking and others involve quantizing fields in the presence of a classical background gravitational field, and the back-reaction is not taken into account.
-Among other reasons because to properly understand the back reaction we need a well defined quantum theory of the gravitational field.
-The last sentence should of course be qualified by String Theory, since it is alledged to provide a consistent quantum theory of gravity.
-Two approaches has been followed on analyzing this problem.
-On the one hand one can study some simple toy model of the gravity+dilaton system in two dimensions suggested by the equation of motion of String Theory (for details and references see \cite{Strominger}).
-These simple systems provide a precise formulation of Hawking's paradoxes in a situation where we have some control on the approximation used.
-The second approach began after Witten \cite{Witten-BH} found an exact string theory in two dimensions based on an $SL(2,{\bf R})/U(1)$ coset model which describe a true string black hole in two dimensions.
-We know from QFT that often in the translation of a problem form four to two dimensions it loses most of its flavor.
+The second approach began after Witten \cite{Witten-BH} found an exact string theory based on a~$\mbox{SL}(2,\mathbb{R})/\mbox{U}(1)$ coset model describing a genuine two-dimensional string black hole.
+We know from QFT that when translating a problem from four to two dimensions frequently it loses most of its flavor.
 This does not seem to be the case here.
-Many of the conceptual issues involved in the four-dimensional problem continue to be non-trivial in the two-dimensional case.
-Since Witten's solution is perfectly sensible as a CFT (and more importantly as a String Theory), an important research effort was initiated after Witten's paper to try to understand what answers it gives to black hole paradoxes.
-Furthermore, recent revisions of the no-hair theorem (see \cite{Coleman-Preskill-Wilczek} for details and references) also find a setting in this two-dimensional scenario, in a way possibly connected with the loss of quantum coherence.
-The authors of \cite{Ellis-Mavromatos-Nanopoulos}, on the basis of the properties of Witten's solution have proposed solutions to many of the riddles of black holes and string physics.
+Many of the conceptual issues involved in the four-dimensional problem continue to be non-trivial in two dimensions.
+Since Witten's solution is a perfectly sensible CFT and (more importantly) string theory, it has triggered an important research program trying to understand what answers it might provide to black hole paradoxes.
+Furthermore, recent revisions of the no-hair theorem (see~\cite{Coleman-Preskill-Wilczek} for details and references) also find a formulation within this two-dimensional scenario, in a way possibly connected with the loss of quantum coherence.
+The authors of~\cite{Ellis-Mavromatos-Nanopoulos}, for example, have proposed on the basis of the properties of Witten's model solutions to many of the riddles of black holes and string physics.